 You can use this Fear Of Missing Out (FOMO) to create a sense of urgency.
 For example, you might place an expiration date on your deal.
 When faced with the choice to purchase now or lose the opportunity forever, customers may feel compelled to go ahead with the purchase.

-Everyone loves a sale, but frequent discounts can wind up hurting your bottom line.
-Today’s customers are savvy, and will soon realize that they don’t need to purchase products at full price.
+Everyone loves a sale, but frequent discounts can negatively impact your business.
+Today’s customers are savvy and will soon realize that they don’t need to purchase full-priced products.

 Eventually, even your discounts will lose their sense of urgency, as your customers hold out for bigger and better deals.
-You may even lose your credibility – no one wants to get a reputation as the company that’s been holding a ‘going out of business’ sale for years.
+You may even lose your credibility!

-Before launching any kind of discount, therefore, it’s best to review your recent sales activity.
-If you recently ran a significant discount, then you may want to curb your enthusiasm.
+Therefore, before launching any discount, it’s best to review your recent sales activity.
+If you recently ran a significant discount, you may want to curb your enthusiasm.

 Discounts can be a great way to attract new customers.
 Once a person makes their first purchase, there are lots of ways that you can drive follow-up sales.
 This might include email marketing campaigns, offering a discount on the customer’s second order, or creating coupons for logged-in users only.

 When planning an upcoming discount, you should weigh the cost of the initial discount against the lifetime value of acquiring a new customer.
-Customer lifetime value is a prediction of the net profit of your entire relationship with that consumer.
-The cost of acquiring a new customer may be high, but as long as the lifetime value is higher, it usually represents a good investment.
+Customer lifetime value predicts the net profit of your entire relationship with that consumer.
+The cost of acquiring a new customer may be high, but it usually represents a good investment as long as the lifetime value is higher.

 A discount involves sacrificing a significant chunk of the initial profit, so this sacrifice should reflect the individual’s lifetime value.
 If the lifetime value of acquiring a new customer is high, then there’s more scope for you to offer a larger discount.